lightbulb12294/CSI2P-II-Mini/README.md

 1. The **6 basic testcases**, which will be provided by TAs.
 2. Contest: There will be **24 testcases** at demo time.
 The first-six testcases are the same as basic testcases.
 Besides, the code with **less total clock cycles** is better.
 The top 10% will **get extra points**.

-We will use ASMC and our mini1 implementation to judge your code.
+We will use ASMC and our mini project implementation to judge your code.

 **If your program runs more than 5 seconds in one testcase or exceeds 512MB in memory usage, you will get zero point at that testcase.**

-## Submission / Demo

-- Submission Deadline: 11/17(三) 23:59
-  - 上傳至iLMS
-  - 命名為 **mini1.c**
-- Demo Time: 11/18(四) 晚上 6:40起
-  - 請務必出席，我們會當場用iLMS上上傳的code來驗收，並詢問code內容相關的問題。
-  - Demo完成後會在一定時間內公布通過的測資數與cycle數。
-  - 嚴禁抄襲。

-- 若違反上述規則(未命名成mini1.c / 未出席demo ...etc)，TA有權斟酌扣分。情節重大者(抄襲 ...etc)可能會扣至0分。